V-Varga/TrichoCompare/README.md

 conda activate eggNOG-NEW-env
 #directory for temporary files
 mkdir OG_comp_tmp
+#notes on the commands used:
+# -m {diamond,mmseqs,hmmer,no_search,cache}
+# diamond: search seed orthologs using diamond (-i is required). mmseqs: search seed orthologs
+# using MMseqs2 (-i is required). hmmer: search seed orthologs using HMMER. (-i is required).
+# no_search: skip seed orthologs search (--annotate_hits_table is required, unless --no_annot).
+# cache: skip seed orthologs search and annotate based on cached results (-i and -c are
+# required).
+Default:diamond
+# -i FASTA_FILE         Input FASTA file containing query sequences (proteins by default; see --itype and
+# --translate).
+Required unless -m no_search.
+# --report_orthologs    Output the list of orthologs found for each query to a .orthologs file
+# --pfam_realign {none,realign,denovo}
+# Realign the queries to the PFAM domains. none = no realignment is performed.
+PFAM annotation
+# will be that transferred as specify in the --pfam_transfer option. realign = queries will be
+# realigned to the PFAM domains found according to the --pfam_transfer option. denovo = queries
+# will be realigned to the whole PFAM database, ignoring the --pfam_transfer option.
+Check hmmer
+# options (--num_servers, --num_workers, --port, --end_port) to change how the hmmpgmd server is run.
+# --output FILE_PREFIX, -o FILE_PREFIX
+# base name for output files
+# --temp_dir DIR        Where temporary files are created.
+Better if this is a local disk.
+# --cpu NUM_CPU         Number of CPUs to be used. --cpu 0 to run with all available CPUs.
+Default: 1
 #Anaeramoebidae
 ls /home/inf-47-2020/ThesisTrich/SortedEncodedData/Anaeramoebidae/*.fasta | while read file; do dir_file="${file##*/}"; #this line removes the path before the file name